CMAP-REPOS/ONTO2050-indicators/infill-development/readme.md

 # [Share of Post-2015 Infill Development Occurring in Disinvested and Economically Disconnected Areas](https://www.cmap.illinois.gov/2050/indicators/infill-development#InclusiveGrowth)

 Infill development and land use patterns are crucial to promoting economic growth in many [economically disconnected and disinvested areas (EDAs)](https://www.cmap.illinois.gov/2050/maps/eda) and in connecting the region’s EDA residents to economic opportunity.
-As a kindred indicator, ON TO 2050 will track the share of new infill development occurring in EDAs.
-Roughly forty percent of the region’s population lives in EDAs.
-However, EDAs received a disproportionately low share of new infill development between 2000 and 2015.
+As a secondary indicator, ON TO 2050 also tracks the share of new infill development occurring in EDAs.
+In 2010, approximately 37 percent of the region’s housing units and 30 percent of its non-residential square footage were located in EDAs.
+However, EDAs accounted for only 15 percent of new infill residential units and 21 percent of new infill non-residential square footage between 2000 and 2015.
 CMAP recommends increased infill development in EDAs to increase efficient use of limited resources and help these communities grow.

 ### infill-development-in-edas.csv